-- ◆ China and the rest of the world, except possibly the U.S., will continue to uphold the current multilateral trading system under the World Trade Organisation (WTO).
-After all, they have all benefitted and will continue to benefit from it. - ◆ China is committed to further opening of its economy to international trade and both inbound and outbound direct investment.
-It will likely adopt a "three zeroes strategy"-zero tariffs, zero barriers and zero subsidies and offer national treatment to foreign direct investors on a reciprocal basis. - ◆ Maintaining good economic relations with the rest of the world, and opening its economy further to international trade and investment, in particular, to the European Union, ASEAN, Japan and Russia on a reciprocal basis, is a must for China going forward.
+China and the rest of the world, except possibly the U.S., will continue to uphold the current multilateral trading system under the World Trade Organisation (WTO).
+After all, they have all benefitted and will continue to benefit from it.
+China is committed to further opening of its economy to international trade and both inbound and outbound direct investment.
+It will likely move to adopt a "three zeroes strategy"-zero tariffs, zero barriers and zero subsidies and offer national treatment to foreign direct investors on a reciprocal basis.
+Maintaining good economic relations with the rest of the world, and opening its economy further to international trade and investment, in particular, to the European Union, ASEAN, Japan and Russia on a reciprocal basis, is a must for China going forward.

-- ◆ In the long run, if China and the U.S. cooperate and work together, many global problems such as prevention of climate change, denuclearisation, and the economic development of Africa, can be solved. - ◆ China and the U.S. can both collaborate and compete in finding cures for diseases such as cancer and Alzheimer's disease, and every country in the world will benefit from it. - ◆ The U.S. can invite China to participate in the exploration of Mars and share in the cost, which has been estimated to be hundreds of billions of U.S. dollars. - ◆ If the two countries compete in a friendly way, much innovation is possible, as in the competition to build the fastest supercomputer.
-The two countries should aim to become competitive partners!
+In the long run, if China and the U.S. cooperate and work together, many global problems such as prevention of climate change, denuclearisation, and the economic development of Africa, can be solved.
+China and the U.S. can both collaborate and compete in finding cures for diseases such as cancer and Alzheimer's disease, and every country in the world will benefit from it.
+The U.S. can invite China to participate in the exploration of Mars and share in the cost, which has been estimated to be hundreds of billions of U.S. dollars.
+If the two countries compete in a friendly way, much innovation is possible, as in the competitive partners!